jonathan-chin/mec-cs/2023-fall/cs-151-tuth/slides/07-cin-operators-constants.md

 - constants are variables whose value is assigned only once and can never change
 - use `const` before variable declaration and assignment
 - convention is to put variable name in ALL_CAPS
-- useful to ensure protect against errors
+- useful to protect against errors
-  - example:
 - useful to improve code readability
 - useful when you use the same numbers over and over again
 - example: converting several different feet variables to meters